Normal Lab Values

 E. Trenexemic acid

-32. A 60 year old man has been diagnosed with Parkinson disease a year ago and he is on Levo-Carbi Dopa combination.
-His symptoms have improved but he is quite dstressed about his tremors as his job requires fairly steady hands.
+32. A 60 year old man has been diagnosed with Parkinson disease a year ago and he is on Levo-Carbi-dopa combination.
+His symptoms have improved but he is quite stressed about his tremors as his job requires fairly steady hands.
 Which one of the following drugs is most useful in the management of tremor?

 33. A 32 year old woman has recurrent breast abscesses, the latest one was 6 weeks ago.
-There is an area of undulation between the junction of the areola which is discharging puss.
+There is a soft area of undulation between the junction of the areola which is discharging pus.
 What is the most likely diagnosis?

 A. Breast abscess